This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Kilobit, a measure of data quantity (1024 bits)

 Abbreviation for Kilobyte, a measure of data quantity (1024 bytes)

 Abbreviation for KiloBits per Second, (1024 bytes per second) that is used as a unit of measurement of data transfer rates.

 – The scale of absolute temperature in which the zero is approximately -273 degrees Celsius.

-- A unit of measurement in printing that is used to describe the color of a light source, such as 5000 degrees K standard viewing conditions.
+– A unit of measurement for printing that is used to describe the color of a light source, such as 5000 degrees K standard viewing conditions.

 The narrowing of space between two letters so that they become closer and take up less space on the page.
 Typical examples of combinations that require subtle kerning are an ‘r’ following a ‘T’ (the ‘r’ has to nestle underneath the right-hand bar slightly) or an ‘LY’ pair that have to nudge closer together.
 You can control kerning manually, or you can turn on the kerning built into a font by the font designer.

 In typesetting, certain pairs of letters, by nature of their design, require kerning to improve their typeset appearance.
 Most digital typefaces have a series of predefined kerning pairs, such as A and W. The system user can make adjustments to the preset amount of space for a specific kerning pair.

 Another name for the black printer.
 When letterpress was the popular printing method, black was printed first.
 The other colors were then aligned visually to the black image, which was considered the key color.
 The ‘K’ in CMYK stands for ‘key’.